A linear model of separation for western boundary currents with bathymetry and stratification: Introduction

 Another new feature of our work lies in the fact that the different boundary layers (i.e. the Munk and Ekman boundary layers) are all supported in the same region, namely in the vicinity of $z=0$.
 In contrast, when the domain $\Om$ is of the form $(x_{\mathrm{W}}, x_\mathrm{E})\times \R\times (0,1)$, the Munk boundary layers are located in the vicinity of $x_1=x_\mathrm{W}$ and the Ekman layers near $x_3=0$ or $x_3=1$.
 Therefore, unless possibly in corners, the Munk and Ekman layers are not supported in the same region.
 In the present study, understanding the interplay between the different boundary layers in the expansion is key.
 In particular, let us highlight a phenomenon that was completely absent from previous studies on the subject.
 In classical works on Ekman layers (see for instance \cite{grenier1997ekman,masmoudi2000ekman}), the Ekman boundary layer term is a linear combination of two decaying exponentials.
 As a consequence, there are two degrees of freedom associated with each Ekman layer.
 In the present context, at first sight, we also find two degrees of freedom with the Ekman layer (see \cref{prop:Ekman}).
 However, one of the two roots corresponds to a solution that is quasi-geostrophic, and therefore needs to be discarded (see \cref{rem:redundancy-Ekman} for more details).
 Hence we only have one degree of freedom within the Ekman layer, and two within the Munk layer.
 These three degrees of freedom will ultimately allow us to ensure that the three components of the velocity vanish on the boundary.
+Let us emphasise another key feature of the single Ekman layer found in our case.
+The associated velocity vector is dominated by $e_x$, and so the Ekman boundary layer has a non-zero vertical component (i.e. along $e_3$) at first order.
+Therefore, the concept of Ekman pumping and the associated mechanisms are not fully relevant in our case, see Remark \ref{rem:structure-ekman-valide} for more details.